streetchief/KnowledgeBase/documents/phone-screen.md

 ## Questions to Ask Them

 - What do you like best about working for this company?
-- expectations 30/60/90
+- Expectations 30/60/90
-- feedback and mentoring?
+- Feedback and mentoring?
 - Team make up?
 QA/QE, UI/UX?
 - Office location and floor plan?
 - Company culture?